-EIFF and Savalas are delighted to be partnering for a second year of Sound Lab, offering a unique chance for emerging sound designers to get hands-on experience in a professional environment.
+EIFF and Savalas are delighted to have partnered for two editions of the Sound Lab, offering a unique chance for emerging sound designers to get hands-on experience in a professional environment.

 This five day programme is designed to educate and inspire in the art and craft of sound design for feature films.
 Participants learn in the world-class film sound facilities of Savalas, one of the UK's leading sound post-production companies.

 Savalas has always been driven by a passion for creativity and innovation in sound and music, and in its 15-year history, has established an exemplary reputation for sound design for feature films, games, TV, commercials and interactive media.
 Past projects include Peter Mullen's Magdelene Sisters and Neds, Nicolas Winding Refn's Valhalla Rising and Andrea Arnold's Red Road, amongst many others.

 Bethan Parkes, Ross Buchanan, Adrianne Louise Calgie, Patrick Collins, Jonathan Crosbie, Michael John Cumming, Ugne Pikutyte, Simone Smith

 Sound Lab participants will also get the chance to link up with our Composers Lab participants at key events during EIFF.

 Participants also received a full festival Industry pass to allow them to immerse themselves in all the events and passholder screenings on offer.

 "The week was one of the most inspiring and exciting experiences I have ever had."